Velocity Financial, Inc. (VEL) CEO Chris Farrar on Q3 2020 Results - Earnings Call Transcript

 Don Fandetti

 Yes.
 Can you talk a little bit about where yields are on new originations versus pre-COVID?
-And also, can you reconcile the share count the diluted shares, in terms of are the press and warrants in there and will.
-Are they all in there, having gone through all the numbers in detail?
+And also, can you reconcile the share count of diluted shares, in terms of the press and warrants in there and will -- are they all in there, having gone through all the numbers in detail?

 Chris Farrar

 Sure.
 Hi, Don.
 I'll take the first part, and I'll let Mark, cover the second one.
-In the first part, we're seeing coupons, about 75 basis points lower than where we were pre-COVID.
+On the first part, we're seeing coupons, about 75 basis points lower than where we were pre-COVID.
 But we think on the debt side, it's probably lower than that.
-So again, from a from a spread perspective, we think will be at least within our normal spreads, if not wider, going forward.
+So again, from a spread perspective, we think will be at least that our normal spreads, if not wider, going forward.

 Mark Szczepaniak

 Hey, Dan, this is Mark.
-In terms of the shares we look like on a fully diluted basis there's a little bit 20 million common shares outstanding for Q3 and a fully diluted basis that pulls up to a little over 32 million shares because if you take your average stock price for the quarter average price was about 440.
-So all the convertible preferred fall into the diluted category, which is like 11.7 million shares at five strike price.
-So that's below the 440.
+In terms of the shares, we look like on a fully diluted basis.
+There's a little over 20 million common shares outstanding for Q3 on a fully diluted basis.
+That goes up to a little over 32 million shares because you have to take your average stock price for the quarter, average price was about $4.40.
+So all the convertible preferred fall into the diluted category, which is like 11.7 million shares at $3.85 strike price.
+So that's below the $4.40.
 So that goes into the diluted.

-And then if you recall, there were the warrants issued back in two tiers two different strike prices, a 296 strike price and a 494.
-Obviously, the 296 strike price will be considered dilutive because it's under the 440 average Velocity price.
-But the second tier of the 494 the 491 strike price will not be diluted after still more than the 440 average.
-So what causing the extra $12 minute dilution is assuming that the preferred convertible converts and also the first tier of the warrants.
+And then if you recall, there were -- the warrants were issued back in two tiers, two different strike prices, a $2.96 strike price and a $4.94.
+Obviously, the $2.96 strike price will be considered dilutive because it's under the $4.40 average Velocity price.
+But the second tier the $4.90, the $4.91 strike price would not be dilutive because it’s still more than the $4.40 average.
+So, what’s causing the extra $12 minute dilution is assuming that the preferred convertible converts and also the first tier of the warrants.

 Operator